gasoline2255/gesnyn-telegram-monitor-bot/README.md

 - ✅ Real-time log monitoring
 - 📬 Telegram alerts for:
   - Crashes
-  - Out of memory errors
+  - Ran out of input
   - Runtime or custom error keywords
 - 🔧 Easy to set up and run in background